Comadreja/js-for-gamedev/en/02-javascript/02-practica/TDD.md

 Sometimes, an error is catastrophic enough that it will break the monitoring.
 Should that happen, you will have to manually reenter the command.

-Make a new commit every time you make a modification and it passes the tests.
+Make a new commit anytime you make a modification and it passes the tests.

 ### Debugging asynchronous tests